greatxue/coding_language/cpp_tut/1_cpp_intro.md

 Every C++ program must contain a function with the name `main` to call other functions, which specifies the starting point for the computation and the end of execution when `return`.

 A declaration of the function called a ***function prototype*** must appear before the `main` function, to comply with the “declare-before-use” rule.
+It is written directly before `main()` sometimes, or in the header file then included in.

 **Comments**

 A ***comment*** is text that is ignored by the compiler but nonetheless conveys information about the source code.
+It could exist anywhere where blank space takes no effect.

 + Multi-line comments: